 After all, repeat: once the bloody Horcruxes are out of action, Tom will be mortal again.
 ANYONE can kill him.

 (What was that again about the two bishops, between them, covering the whole board?)

 I really was swinging round to the viewpoint that being the 6th Horcrux might enable Harry to destroy the damned things without being blasted for his trouble.
 It might even help him recognize one when he finds it.

 Although it certainly didn’t do so as readily as he needed it to, not if that locket in Grimmauld Place was one of them.
 And youth, sheer ignorance and inexperience don’t really explain his not having had any particular reaction to the Diary.
-Or the Diary revenant, either.
+Or the Diary Revenant, either.
 I suspect that Rowling simply dropped the ball there.
-Or had painted herself into a corner.
+Or couldn't bear to give the readers a viable clue.

 But at least it still suggested that we might not be getting quite such a mixed message after all.
 Dumbledore would hardly want Harry Potter to be forced into killing someone directly, even if it was in self defense, or by the way of a necessary execution.
 It’s still killing.

 It might be Snape who would get the honor of actually killing Voldemort.

 Frankly I was half hoping to see Snape to show up at the climax of the series like the 7th cavalry with Fawkes on his shoulder.
 That would be one in the eye for Harry.
 It wasn’t just Dumbledore who trusted Snape.